 In my experience as a Women’s Empowerment Coach, I help women navigate the emotional turmoil of divorce.
 This would make me a pretty “pro-divorce person.”
 I myself divorced once.
-Usually when a woman comes to me, they have already decided to divorce.
+Usually, when a woman comes to me, they have already decided to divorce.
 But there are times that I wonder if that divorce was necessary, or was it just easier?

-Women seek closeness and vulnerability in marriage where, under the veil of marriage, it is safe to be real and raw with our chosen one, or soul mate.
+Women seek closeness and vulnerability in a marriage where, under the veil of marriage, it is safe to be real and raw with our chosen one, or soul mate.
 When she reaches out for that connected feeling and is met with the “wrong” response, she lays a brick down.
 Then one day, the wall is too high to penetrate it.

 The internal process for a woman usually starts with her wondering why she is so unhappy.
 She works on herself by reading self-help books.
 Maybe she seeks counseling, starts exercising, or does some form of self-development.
 At some point, she feels a little better, but something is still off.
 She may feel lonely, so she looks closer at the marriage.